RoamGuru Roam Guru

 • Online booking recommended; tickets valid for 12 months with unlimited returns

 Free guided tours run Monday through Saturday, 10:00 AM to 3:00 PM.
-I've taken three different guides through here, and each brought something distinct—one was obsessed with the astronomical clock, another with the medieval masons' marks carved into the stone.
 Don't skip the Undercroft Museum beneath the Minster; the excavations reveal 2,000 years of history, from Roman barracks to Norman crypt.

 The Tower Climb: 275 steps to the highest point in York.
 On clear spring mornings, you can see the Kilburn White Horse carved into the hillside 20 miles away.
-The staircase is narrow and steep—skip it if you're claustrophobic—but the rooftop views are unmatched.
-Spring is the ideal season for this: the air is clearer than summer, and you're not climbing in oppressive heat.
+The staircase is narrow and steep — skip it if you're claustrophobic — but the rooftop views are unmatched.

 Getting there: Ten-minute walk from York Station.
 Follow Station Road, cross the River Ouse at Lendal Bridge, and head up Goodramgate.
 You'll see the towers before you see the entrance.